 This page is dedicated to the employees of the IHS, who will be introduced via short interviews on a monthly basis.
 The Interviews focus on the personal as well as the academic background of the people constituting the IHS.
-Older articles will be archived and are accessible on this page in the future.
+Older articles will be archived and are accessible on this page.

 Karin Schönpflug is part of the competence center Security and Stability and recently published a study on gender pricing in Austria.